 Shayla Rivera Press Kit

 Shayla Rivera is an Aerospace Engineer and former Rocket Scientist with NASA turned salesperson, corporate trainer, and now International Keynote Speaker, TEDx Speaker, TV & Radio host, Emcee/Host, Comedian, Actor, Writer, Producer, Seminar Facilitator, Panel Moderator.
-As of 2017, Director of the ENGR[x] program and Professor of Practice with the College of Engineering at Texas A&M University.
+As of 2017, she is also the Director of the ENGR[x] program and Professor of Practice with the College of Engineering at Texas A&M University.

 However, none of these labels tells you much about her.
 She best describes herself as a spiritually irreverent Mystic and Awareness Expert.
 What many would call a Renaissance Woman.